Move from Intercom to Help Scout

 In Help Scout, you can’t Snooze a conversation just yet.
 But you can Forward them, Follow them (be notified of updates), and even view the original source.
 You can also do a bunch of things all at once with Manual Workflows.

-Finally, in Help Scout Mailboxes all have an email address.
-You can manage multiple email addresses, teams, or brands with Mailboxes in Help Scout, whereas in Intercom it would likely require a separate Workspace.
-If you’d like to forward multiple email addresses to a single Mailbox, and even respond from multiple addresses, that’s no problem.
+Finally, in Help Scout Inboxes all have an email address.
+You can manage multiple email addresses, teams, or brands with Inboxes in Help Scout, whereas in Intercom it would likely require a separate Workspace.
+If you’d like to forward multiple email addresses to a single Inbox, and even respond from multiple addresses, that’s no problem.
 Check out Aliases for more on that.

 Messenger → Beacon

 If you are using the Intercom API to send customer data and details to the sidebar, keep in mind you can do very similar things with Beacon.